+Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services:

+- U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.

+- Dispensing and administration of MAT medications (if applicable)

+- Substance use counseling

+- Individual and group therapy

+- Toxicology testing

+- Intake activities

+- Periodic assessments

-Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Prior Authorization Program (OTP) which includes the following services: rules apply.
-U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications. • Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy • Toxicology testing • Intake activities • Periodic assessments Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: There is no coinsurance, copayment, or deductible X-rays • forMedicare-covered X-Radiation (radium and isotope) therapy including technician • ray Services. materials and supplies Surgical supplies, such as dressings 20% coinsurance for Splints, casts, and other devices used to reduce fractures and • Medicare-covered dislocations therapeutic radiologic • Laboratory tests services.
-Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of \$0 copay for general blood that you need - you must either pay the costs for the first 3 diagnostic radiology. pints of blood you get in a calendar year or have the blood donated \$30 copay for by you or someone else.
-All other components of blood are complex radiology covered beginning with the first pint used Other outpatient services (facility) and diagnostic tests \$15 copay for complex radiology services (physician services).
-Prior Authorization rules apply.
-Outpatient hospital observation \$30 copayment for hospital observation services per stay.
+Outpatient diagnostic tests and therapeutic services and supplies\

+- X-rays - Radiation (radium and isotope) therapy including technician materials and supplies - Surgical supplies, such as dressings - Splints, casts, and other devices used to reduce fractures and dislocations - Laboratory tests - Blood including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used Other outpatient diagnostic tests